Education

 Dr. Peter B. Littlewood, Professor of Physics

-James Franck Institute, Univ. of Chicago, Chicago, Illinois 76063
+James Franck Institute, Univ. of Chicago, Chicago, Illinois 76063 USA

 Material Science Division

-Argonne National Laboratory, Argonne, Illinois 60439
+Argonne National Laboratory, Argonne, Illinois 60439, USA

 littlewood@uchicago.edu